-International Day of No Prostitution is celebrated in the US on October 5th to raise awareness on the harmful effects of prostitution and the multiple factors that lead to it.
+International Day of No Prostitution is celebrated on October 5th to raise awareness of the harmful effects of prostitution and the multiple factors that lead to it.
 Prostitution is illegal in most countries, including the US.

 History

-Prostitution is known as the world’s oldest profession, mentioned even in the Bible.
+Prostitution is often referred to as the world’s oldest profession, mentioned even in the Bible.
 In the scriptures, it is evident that prostitution was met with persecution and contempt.
-Ancient Greek plays, such as in one comedy by Aristophanes also describe the industry in detail.
-In past times, women were not allowed to work, and when they were left without means to survive, they had no other choice but to resort to prostitution.
+Ancient Greek plays, such as comedies by Aristophanes, also describe the industry in detail.
+In past times, women were often not allowed to work, and when they were left without means to survive, they had no other choice but to resort to prostitution.

 International Day of No Prostitution was founded in 2002, with initial events held in San Francisco and Melbourne.
 Most activities are carried out by feminist movements, as they view prostitution as a form of male domination.